 “A boring sixty years.”

 Despite her protests, they played more games of hide-and-seek until he heard the creaking of the stairs signifying his parents and grandpa going to sleep.
 Nathan slipped into his bed, pretending to be asleep when they entered his room and wished him goodnight.
-After an excruciating twenty more minutes of waiting, he crawled from his room and tiptoed downstairs.
+After an excruciating twenty more minutes of waiting, he crawled out of his room and tiptoed downstairs.
 Lucy glided past him when he reached the front door.

 In the fields they chased each other, sneaking up on horses and cows, and causing all manner of mischief.
 Nathan’s favorite game had always been ghost catcher, where he’d reverse Lucy’s chasing of him by trying to catch her with a flashlight.
 She won most of the games, but tonight was different as he shot the light into the side of the barn, catching her pale translucent form.